elyra-ai/elyra/docs/source/user_guide/pipelines.md

    **Data Volumes**
    - Optional.
 A list of [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) to be mounted into the container that executes the Jupyter notebook or script.
 Format: `/mnt/path=existing-pvc-name`.
 Entries that are empty (`/mnt/path=`) or malformed are ignored.
 The referenced PVCs must exist in the Kubernetes namespace where the node is executed.
+   - Data volumes are not mounted when the pipeline is executed locally.
    - Example: `/mnt/vol1=data-pvc`

 1. Associate each node with a comment to document its purpose.